BluePrintRandom/Compound_merge_prototype/README.md

 # Compound_merge_prototype
-trying to design a modifier for blender - protorying in upbge_eevee
+trying to design a modifier for blender - protoTyping in upbge_eevee

 loops through vertex dropping them into a grid, and listing their connections in space.